 - Surface stability.

 - Surface trafficability.

-- Fire control (minor issue).
+- Fire control.

-- Litter control (minor issue).
+- Litter control.

+- Odour control.

-- Vermin control (minor issue).
+- Vermin control.

 The use of cover material will be optimised so that excessive cover material will not be used unnecessarily.
 The amount of cover material used will be highly dependent on the condition of the waste surface onto which it will be being applied.
 The landfill operators will ensure that the compacted waste surface will be relatively smooth and firm before applying cover material.
 An irregular waste surface with excessive void space will result in significant quantities of cover material being consumed in order to achieve an adequate coverage.
 The use of excessive cover material results in the following: